Prepare your system to test at the Connectathon. Find configuration, IP address, OIDs and other network information here.

 - Configuration 104 (.pdf): finding and exporting your test partners' configurations

 The connectathon network is the backbone for our interoperability testing.
-Please read this before arriving in Cleveland: NetworkDescription-NA2019.pdf
+Please read this before arriving in Cleveland: NetworkDescription-NA2020.pdf

-- In January, fixed IP addresses will be assigned for all hostnames you configured as part of your configuration work in Dec/Jan (hosts, ports, URLs, ...).
+- Fixed IP addresses have been assigned for all hostnames you configured as part of your configuration work in Dec/Jan (hosts, ports, URLs, ...).

 -- Configurations -> (Company) : Systems Configuration

 -- Select a system